Zero Separation: Together for Better Care!

 In this section, we share personal stories from parents who have lived through the NICU experience and champion the mission of Zero Separation: to keep parents and babies together from the very beginning.

-– Trigger warning: child loss and preterm birth –
+– Trigger warning: child loss –

 "My wife and I went to Mulago National Referral Hospital for an antenatal scan—we were extremely happy and curious to know the sex of our baby.
 The scan was done, and we were told that we were having twins, which made us cry with happiness!
 But in that moment of joy, the doctor informed us that one baby had complications and was unlikely to survive.
 Two weeks later, we lost one of the twins.
 However, we had to keep both twins in the womb for another month, waiting for the surviving baby to gain weight.
 The pain of carrying one deceased baby and one alive was almost unbearable.